tranquilit/WAPT-Documentation/source/wapt-usage/wapt-windows-update.rst

 .. note::

    In some cases, you may wish to push new KBs before the next Patch Tuesday release.

-   To to do, there is a specific documentation on packaging \*.msu files for these "Out-of-band" updates :ref:`simple_msu_packaging`
+   To do so, you may follow :ref:`this documentation <simple_msu_packaging>` on packaging :mimetype:`.msu` files for these *Out-of-band* updates.

 The :file:`wsusscn2.cab` file is then downloaded by the WAPT agent from its nearest repository and then passed on to